jpmorganchase/cf-shap/README.md

 # Install the package in editable mode
 pip install -e cf-shap
 ```
+The package has been tested with Python 3.6 and 3.8, but it is agnostic to the Python version being used.
-NOTE: You may want to install the dependencies manually, check `install_requires` in `setup.py` for the list of dependencies for the package.
+See `setup.py` and `requirements.txt` for more details on the dependencies of the package.

-## 2. Basic Usage Example
+## 2. Usage Example
 Check out `Example.ipynb` or `Example.html` for a basic usage example of the package.

-More documentation to come soon.
-In the meantime, please contact the authors for any question (see below).
+Please contact the authors for any question/issue you encounter in using the package (see below).

 ## 3. Contacts and Issues